dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 • Although it is important to be understanding and empathetic as a cleaning business owner, you need to draw the line when it comes to cancellations.
 Your terms of service should clearly lay out your cancellation policy.
 If a client abuses your policy time and time again, then you have the right to fire that client.

-• For some reason, money is a taboo subject.
+• Money can feel like a taboo subject.
 But it shouldn’t be — especially not in your business.
 If you have a client who misses their payment on a regular basis, then you shouldn’t have to chase them down.
 (Hopefully you already have a system set in place to receive recurring payment from clients).

 Firing a client should be a last resort.
 If you’ve exhausted every effort to reconcile differences, but nothing’s changing, then you might be ready to make the next move.
 Be professional and courteous so that you don’t burn bridges.
 Here’s what you should do.